Binge (streaming service): Movies

-Binge has access to some of Foxtel movie output deals for movies including Australian cinema, Hollywood blockbusters, British films, independent film and other global releases.
-Binge may or may not share a same day release with Foxtel's Foxtel Movies release depending on the title and the output deal with its distributor.
+Binge has access to some Foxtel movie output deals, including Australian cinema, Hollywood blockbusters, British films, independent film and other global releases.
+Binge may or may not share a same day release with a Foxtel Movies release, depending on the title and the output deal with its distributor.
 Some blockbusters like Universal Pictures’ Fast & Furious franchise had an exclusive window on Foxtel's Movies Package before being made available to Binge and other Foxtel on demand subscribes.

 Live linear TV channels

 Binge also carries a lineup of 34 live linear television networks from Foxtel and other broadcasters.